Bristol County Sheriff Believes Aaron Hernandez Had ‘Sociopathic Tendencies’

 It’s tough to make heads or tails of Aaron Hernandez’s death.

-If Hernandez indeed committed suicide, which is what law enforcement officials announced Wednesday, we’re left to wonder why the New England Patriots tight end killed himself just days after being acquitted in a double murder case.
+If Hernandez indeed committed suicide, which is what law enforcement officials announced Wednesday, we’re left to wonder why the New England Patriots tight end killed himself just five days after being acquitted in a double murder case.
 What drove Hernandez over the edge?

-Perhaps it was the realization he still faced life in prison for being convicted of the 2013 murder of Odin Lloyd.
+Perhaps it was the realization he still faced life without the possibility of parole in prison for being convicted of the 2013 murder of Odin Lloyd.
 Or perhaps it was heartbreak stemming from seeing his daughter in court last week and knowing he wouldn’t be there for her as she grew up.

 Simply put, we might never know, although such an emotional reaction certainly would fly right in the face of what Bristol County Sheriff Thomas Hodgson learned to know about Hernandez during the former football star’s nearly two-year stint at the Bristol County House of Corrections.